 Practice Reframing Negative Self-Talk into Positive Self-Talk:

 Reframing your mindset involves rephrasing negative thoughts, statements, or situations into more positive alternatives.
 Students can use the journal or notes about their own self-talk (or you can create your own or use the one you see below).
 Begin with examples of negative self-talk.
 For example, “Everyone knows I can’t win this challenge.”
 Ask students to restate the fixed mindset phrase into a positive message using the name they chose for their negative voice.
 A possible reframe might be, “Good try, Ruthless Ralph.
 Even if I don’t win, I will learn something from this challenge!”
 Continue practicing with a variety of negative messages.
 If we ever expect students to monitor and reframe their self-talk independently, this practice is absolutely necessary (and should be revisited periodically throughout the year).
-This practice page can also be found in my free resource library:
+This practice page can also be found here: